 The deadlift is different than many other movements (such as the squat or bench press) in that it starts from a dead stop position at the bottom.
 This prevents the lifter from relying on elastic energy, generated during the eccentric to start the bar.
 This is at least part of why many lifters find that their second repetition of a set of deadlifts is generally better than the first.

-Some lifters get around this by dive bombing from a standing position or dipping their hips to get an explosive start; both of these are advanced techniques and I’m only mentioning them for completeness.
-You have to be very skilled to avoid shooting the hips (see below) with this method.
+Some lifters get around this by dive bombing from a standing position or dipping their hips to get an explosive start.
+Both of these are advanced techniques and I’m only mentioning them for completeness.
+You have to be very skilled to avoid shooting the hips (see below) and losing your starting position with this method.

 - Shoulders are directly over or slightly in front of the bar, the grip should be set with the hands slightly outside of the legs so that the arms are as vertical as possible.